swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/MEETING.md

 Optional<Error> apply(T input);
 ```

 * (-) need to concatenate errors in `Error`.
-I am unsure if this can be a performance issue?
-But how many validation errors
+I am unsure if this would be a performance issue.
+But how many validation
-  do we typically return from a payload?
+  errors do we typically return from a payload?
 This would only matter if we return millions?
-No error means no error/list is
+No error means no
-  even created.
-By working on an easy to use API a dev would not even notice this fact when writing a Validator.
+  error/list is even created.
+By working on an easy-to-use API a dev would not even notice this fact when writing a
+  Validator.
 * (+) easy to build building blocks like `All`, `Each` and `Seq`
-* (+) return the error and the signal that the validation failed
+* (+) return the error and the signal that the validation failed at the same time
+* (+) no need for